Natural Habitat's Wild Tortoise Camp

 In our constant quest to offer exclusive and exciting immersions in nature, we are pleased to include a unique one-night deluxe camping excursion on select Galapagos adventures.
-Ascending from the sea into the highlands of Santa Cruz, we reach NHA's exclusive Wild Tortoise Camp, perched high on a hillside overlooking the Pacific Ocean.
-Here amidst lush mountains, scalesia forest and volcanic caves—natural habitat for wild tortoises—guests enjoy an intimate encounter with nature found nowhere else in the Galapagos.
+Ascending from the sea into the highlands of Santa Cruz, we reach Natural Habitat's exclusive Wild Tortoise Camp, perched high on a hillside overlooking the Pacific Ocean.
+Here amid lush mountains, scalesia forest and volcanic caves—native habitat for wild tortoises—guests enjoy an intimate encounter with nature found nowhere else in the Galapagos.
 The environs around our campsite are home to several dozen giant tortoises.
 While we tend to see more of them from June to December, we find tortoises here almost year-round.

 As our ship enters Itabeca Canal, we dock to disembark and travel into the highlands by motor vehicle.
 In this secluded natural setting, we'll enjoy a night of first-class "camping" high atop Santa Cruz Island, where the sounds of nature and the starry skies overhead are the backdrop for a savory dinner served in the camp's covered, open-air lounge and dining area.
 A fire crackles in the grate for added ambience.
 Our unique accommodations are in either individual tree houses or semi-permanent, raised walk-in tents reminiscent of an African safari camp—but with tortoises!
 Guests share two bathhouses that have flush toilets and hot showers.

 In the morning, after a light breakfast, we drive back to the dock to meet our private ship once more and continue on our marine-based journey through the Galapagos.